-Figures 3-10 presents profiles of the mean-velocity and Reynolds shear stress for all three flows considered.
-For the back-step flow, the profiles are given at two locations ahead of the reattachment location $(x_r = 7h)$ and one, well downstream, in the recovery region.
-The data are compared with two sets of experimental results, one by Yoshioka et al. [7] and the other by Kasagi et al. [11], as well as with the DNS results of Le et al. [12], the last two being for a Reynolds number of 5100 - that is, not far above the present value.
-However, the DNS data relate to a geometry that does not include an upper wall.
-Considering the differences, the comparisons show fair agreement among the results.
+Figures 4-11 present profiles of the mean-velocity and Reynolds shear stress for all three flows considered.
+For the back-step flow, the profiles are given at two locations ahead of the reattachment location $(x_r = 7h)$ and one well downstream, in the recovery region.
+The data are compared with two sets of experimental results, one by Yoshioka et al. [6] and the other by Kasagi et al. [10], as well as with the DNS results of Le et al. [11], the last two being for a Reynolds number of 5100 - that is, not far above the present value.
+The DNS data relate to a geometry that does not include an upper wall, but a zero-shear upper boundary condition.
+This difference is obviously reflected in results for the upper part of the domain for wall-normal distances well above the outer layer, y/h > 2, but is of little consequence to the region where the outer layer develops (around $y/h \sim 1$) and in the nearwall region, where comparisons show good agreement between the results.
 An exceptional feature is the high streamwise stress predicted by the present simulation at the upper wall.
 This reflects the fact that, at the lower Reynolds number pertaining to this simulation, the flow along this wall is incipiently separated, with separation occurring intermittently.
-It is also noted that Yoshioka et al. report a shorter reattachment length, $x_r = 5.5h$ , than the present value of 7, this discrepancy being most likely due to 3D contamination in the experiments, an issue discussed in [6], where also a complete comparison of the full turbulence statistics is included.
+It is also noted that Yoshioka et al. report a shorter reattachment length, $x_r = 5.5h$, than the present value of 7, this discrepancy being most likely due to 3D contamination in the experiments.
+This is an issue discussed in [5], where a complete comparison of the full turbulence statistics is also included.

-A global view of the recovery region is conveyed in Fig. 8 by way of universal velocity profiles at 1.59 and 2.32 times the reattachment distance, $x_r$ .
+A global view of the recovery region is conveyed in Fig. 9 by way of universal velocity profiles at 1.59 and 2.32 times the reattachment distance, x_r .
 The profiles demonstrate the slow recovery towards an equilibrium state, identified by the log law.
-The depressed velocity region, with roughly correct log slope, is the region in which the outer shear layer and the inner boundary layer interact, and it will be shown latter that this region is characterised by a slow evolution towards the equilibrium state associated with the effects of the outer layer.
+The depressed velocity region, with roughly correct log slope, is the one in which the outer shear layer and the inner boundary layer interact strongly, and it will be shown latter that this region is characterised by a slow evolution towards the equilibrium state associated with the effects of the outer layer.
 The detailed mechanisms contributing to this slow recovery will also be discussed below by reference to the budgets and structural features.

-For the real wall jet, extensive comparisons with the experiments are presented and discussed in [3], while a detailed discussion on the discrimination of wall-blocking effects from wall-shear effects is given in [4].
-Here, profiles of mean velocity and Reynolds stresses in the (nearly) self-similar region are included in Figs. 9 and 10, respectively, to highlight some major differences between the two jets.
-Such differences between the two wall jets arise from the non-vanishing values of the streamwise and wall-parallel stresses at the wall of the wall-shear-free jet.
-In the absence of wall-shear, large eddies originating from the outer layer impinge on the wall without damping by viscous action, thus resulting in a high finite value of turbulence energy at the wall.
+For the real wall jet, extensive comparisons with the experiments are presented and discussed in [3], while a detailed discussion on the discrimination of wall-blocking effects from wall-shear effects is given in [7].
+Here, profiles of mean velocity and Reynolds stresses in the (nearly) self-similar region are included in Figs. 10 and 11, respectively, to highlight some major differences between the two jets.
+Such differences arise from the non-vanishing values of the streamwise and wall-parallel stresses at the wall of the wall-shear-free jet.
+In the absence of wall shear, large eddies originating from the outer layer impinge on the wall without damping by viscous action, thus resulting in a high finite value of turbulence energy at the wall.
 The near-wall structural features of the two jets also differ greatly.
-In particular, the near-wall shear gives rise to small-scale, elongated eddies, while in the absence of shear, the eddies are more "isotropic".
-This implies different redistribution mechanisms of turbulence energy among the normal stresses in the near-wall region, discussed in more detail in [4].
+In particular, the near-wall shear gives rise to small-scale, elongated eddies, while in the absence of shear, the eddies are more 'isotropic'.
+This implies different redistribution mechanisms of turbulence energy among the normal stresses in the near-wall region, discussed in more detail in [7].